Directing the Agent

 Why Prompts Matter

-Because the agent has access to real tools — GSC queries, site crawl data, content generation — your prompts directly determine which tools it calls and how it structures its analysis.
+Because the agent works from real tools — GSC queries, site crawl data, content generation — your prompts steer which tools it reaches for and how it structures its analysis of your data.

 Anatomy of a Good SEO Prompt

-The best prompts for Agentic SEO include four elements:
+The best prompts for directing the agent include four elements:

 - Specific metric — what data do you want? (clicks, impressions, CTR, position)